kousarraza/Lang-Translator/README.md

 # Translex: Multi-Language Translator

 ## Project Overview
 **Translex:** is a multi-language translator built using the Hugging Face Transformers library and Streamlit.
-This application allows users to translate text from English into multiple languages, including French, Spanish, German, Urdu, and Sindhi.
+This application allows users to translate text from English into multiple languages, including French, Spanish, German and Urdu.
 The project leverages pre-trained translation models available on Hugging Face and provides a simple, interactive UI for translation.

 ## Features
 - **Multi-Language Support**:
-  - Translate English text into French, Spanish, German, Urdu, and Sindhi.
+  - Translate English text into French, Spanish, German and Urdu.
   - Easily extendable to other languages supported by Hugging Face models.
 - **User-Friendly Interface**:
   - Developed using Streamlit, offering an intuitive and interactive user interface.